albertomontesg/davis-interactive/docs/pages/user_guide/scribbles.md

 The fields represent the following:

 * `scribbles`: a list of length equal to the number of frames of the sequence.
-For each frame there will be a list of all paths or lines of the scribbles
+For each frame there is a list of all paths or lines of the scribbles
 * `sequence`: sequence name of the scribble.
 * `annotated_frame` (optional): number of the frame that is annotated for fast lookup.